 In order to be certified as a CRNA and licensed in your state, you may be required to:

 - Earn an accredited bachelor’s degree in nursing.

 - Pass the NCLEX exam to become a Registered Nurse (RN) in the state in which you intend to practice.

 - Complete at least one year of clinical experience in a critical care setting (e.g. ICU, ER, etc.)

-- Earn a post-baccalaureate degree (e.g. the DNP, DNAP, or the MSN) from a nurse anesthesia program that has been accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
+- Earn a doctorate or post-master’s degree (e.g. the DNP or DNAP) from a nurse anesthesia program that has been accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).

 - Pass the National Certification Examination (NCE) for Nurse Anesthetists offered by the NBCRNA.